 let your salivary enzymes and your teeth prepare food for optimal digestion + absorption in the gut

 Disclaimer re: digestion: these tips on digestion are only scratching the surface on true optimization of nutrient absorption + gut harmony.
 If you are interested in learning more and healing your gut, join us for Q4 of The Table, my online membership program, where I take a deep dive into all issues pertaining to digestion!
-Registration for Q4 opens September 25 and our time together begins October 12.
+Registration for Q4 is open NOW and our time together begins October 24

 As you prepare to dive into the fall season, remember that settling into new rituals + routines does not happen overnight.

 Kaizen, a Japanese philosophy, states that continuous instrumental change adds up to substantial transformation over time.

 Choose to implement one new ritual as you head into the autumn and practice it consistently.
 Eventually, it will become second nature and you will be ready to take on something new.

 Take that to heart as you truly enjoy the metamorphosis that comes with fall!